 Our data reporting and tracking features include:

-- The monitoring of all modifications to PHI across file services to detect breaches.
+- Monitoring all modifications to PHI across file services to detect breaches.

 - Track and monitor all changes to access rights and file server permissions to identify anomalies.

-- Audit and report all data access to PHI to ensure that no unauthorized changes are taking place.
+- Audit and report all data access to PHI to ensure no unauthorized changes occur.

-- Utilize customizable, built-in capabilities for alerts to regularly audit file/folder-related activities.
+- Utilize customizable, built-in capabilities for alerts to audit file/folder-related activities regularly.

 - Detect and respond to mass access with customizable, automated responses.